 Release Dates and Mintages

 The First Spouse Gold Coins have been issued following the circulation release date of the corresponding Presidential Dollar.
 The order of release for the entire series has been established, but specific release dates for each coin are usually not provided until the year of issue.
-The coins have been sold directly by the United States Mint to the public, available until the maximum mintage has been sold or for approximately one year.
+The coins have been sold directly by the United States Mint to the public, with the period of availability varying by release.

 For the first three years of the series, the United States Mint established maximum authorized mintages of 40,000 coins for each design.
 Although the first three releases attained the maximum mintage, subsequent releases did not, prompting the maximum mintage to be lowered starting in 2010.
-Several of the coins issued in 2009 have enticingly low mintages compared to other US Mint issued gold coins, which have contributed to a rise in secondary market prices.
-More recently, some of the 2011 issues have recorded even lower final mintages, contributing to some renewed interest to the series.
+Several of the coins issued in 2009 sold out with enticingly low mintages compared to other US Mint issued gold coins, which contributed to a rise in secondary market prices.
+More recently, some of the 2011 issues have recorded even lower final mintages and also seen a secondary market boost.